 How much power does the Toyota 86 need to have to be competitive?

-Further proof of this is the video review of a Supercharged Subaru BRZ that subaruwrxfan posted today.
+Further proof of this is the video review of a Supercharged Subaru BRZ that subaruwrxfan posted (embedded below).
 That thing has a Jackson Racing supercharger making approximately 300hp to the crank and it certainly looks as if Matt is having a load of fun in it:

 And as much as I want so say that a V8 would be an amazing thing wedged into a Toyota 86, I’m wise enough to know that it would probably be too much and would likely kill the great handling of this chassis